mdraith/ShellChess/README.md

 # ShellChess
-Shell Chess is a text based brute force chess program for the Linux terminal.
+Shell Chess is a brute force chess program for the Linux terminal.

 It's recommended to run it with the *Termux* app on your smartphone.